StarManTheGamer/poly-newdocs/docs/objects/static-classes/Http.md

 !!! note "The request sends the current game ID as a header (PT-Game-ID)"
 </div>

-!!! warning "Notice: Ratelimit"
-There is a limit of 15 requests per minute when using the Http static class.
+!!! warning "There is a limit of 15 requests per minute when using the Http static class."

 ## Methods